WHO WE SERVE

 These Partner Agencies provide assistance to individuals and families in the form of bags of groceries to take home, hot meals served on-site, or snacks served during a group activity.

-Each month, on average, the network distributes food to 47,000 or more households and serves more than 300,000 meals.
+Each month, on average, the network distributes food to 50,000 or more households and provides food equivalent to more than 2 million meals.

 The people served include children, the elderly, the severely disabled, victims of AIDS and other chronic diseases, victims of abuse, the working poor and the unemployed.